 Annual Revenue & Project Values

-Insurers consider both your turnover and the value of projects you design.
-Higher project values mean greater potential claims.
-A sole practitioner designing $500K homes will pay less than a firm designing $50M developments.
+Insurers assess both your turnover and the aggregate value of projects you design.
+Higher project values correspond to larger potential claims.
+A sole practitioner designing $600K houses faces a lower premium than a firm designing $30M commercial buildings.

 👥